rpveral/CO-Glucose-Correlation/README.md

 Sensing Procedure:

+The person presses the Start button in the web app

 The person will breathe on the opening of the apparatus

-When the previous CO reading exceeds 40 units, sensing will begin (This usually happens immediately upon breathing onto the apparatus)

 There will be a 10s delay for stabilized reading